-Most of our water urns are designed to float for a short period of time, before sinking slowly to the bottom of the sea, where they will gradually dissolve and become one with the water over a short period of time.
+Most of our urns for water burials are designed to float for a short period of time, before sinking slowly to the bottom of the sea, where they will gradually dissolve and become one with the water over a short period of time.

-This varies on the design, most of our water urns will dissolve, once submerged within 5-10 minutes.
+This varies on the design, most of our water urns will dissolve completely, once submerged, within a few hours.
 Our Salt Urns take considerably longer, but the natural breakdown of the urn will occur under the water.

 If you are looking to take the ashes overseas, please read our section on overseas travel with ashes.

 How Long Will the Urns Last Out of Water?